MKSG-MugunthKumar/wallflow/README.md

 ## About This Project

 This is my first Rust project.
-After 20+ years of programming (including C/C++), I decided to learn Rust by building something I'd actually use daily. wallflow started as a learning exercise and evolved into a full-featured wallpaper manager.
+I decided to learn Rust by building something I'd actually use daily. wallflow started as a learning exercise and evolved into a reasonably decent wallpaper manager.
+While toying around with hyprland, I used [awww](https://codeberg.org/LGFae/awww) for smooth transitions and loved it.
+So I decided to do something like variety, but powered by aww so you have smooth transitions.
+KWin in KDE support wlr-layer-shell, and awww works perfectly.
+Sorry, GNOME.

+Thus, wallflow was born.

-The codebase reflects this journey - you'll find clean, idiomatic Rust alongside comments and structure that helped me understand the language.
-If you're also learning Rust, feel free to explore, learn, and contribute!
+The codebase reflects this journey and that means, it is not perfect.
+Use it at your own risk.
+But hey, it's open source!
+Feel free to contribute and help me improve it.

 ## Features